Jordan269244/final-project/1-queue.md

 ## Efficency

 Big "O" notation is often used as a notation that describes the behavior of a function.
-It ma.kes a way to compare the efficiency of different algorithims.
+It makes a way to compare the efficiency of different algorithims.

 Queue has a Big "O" notation of O(1).
 This means that no matter how big the input, it will always take a constant amount of time to run.
 So if we have a queue with several hundered number and another queue with only 10 numbers.
 Every number will take the same amount of time even if one queue is longer than the other.